fyysikkokilta/fk-tiedotin/README.md

-# FK-tiedotin
+# FK-tiedotin 2020
-Tool for making a structured weekly bulletin.
+Tool for making a structured weekly bulletin for the Guild of Physics.
+Forked from [summila](https://github.com/summis/fk-tiedotin).
 Information about events are fed to the GUI (information includes header, date, category of event and date) and they are saved to a database.
-Formatted html-file is created from database entries that can be used in emails and websites.
+Formatted HTML-file is created from database entries that can be used in emails and websites.

 Tool is still under construction.